mathiasflink/xml-import/documentation/3.0/event.md

 #### Text

 An event start of type [`Text`](../../schemas/3.0/event-start-info.xsd#L60-L66) is used to present information about the start of an event in a paragraph.
+There is no character limit for this element.
+However, the text will be elided after 80 characters.

 Note that users will not be able to filter events that have their start set to an instance of this type.